nekitivlev/CompoundExpressions/CompoundExpressionsProposalFull.md

     <em><d name="listing-20">Listing 20:</d> Safe casts example with <code>if</code> with compound expressions</em>
 </div>

-On the [listing 20](#listing-20), we consider the example of using safe-casts with compound expres- sions in the ```if``` statement.
+On the [listing 20](#listing-20), we consider the example of using safe-casts with compound expressions in the ```if``` statement.
 In the example, the variables are checked for conformity to the required type, and if the type is correct and non-```null```, the body of ```if``` is executed.
 This is a fairly common use case to check if something is non-```null``` and then perform an additional check to see if it is appropriate to use it.